Skip to main content

 • Each residency is based on a curricular theme.
 Themes include genres of music, inspirational artists, and world cultures.

 • Students will present a celebratory performance on the final day of the program.
-This final performance will last approximately 30 minutes and take place both during the school day (for classmates and teachers) and in the evening (for families and friends).
+This presentation lasts approximately 45-55 minutes and includes both a daytime showing for classmates and teachers and an evening performance for families and friends.

 Saratoga Performing Arts Center is a registered BOCES Arts & Enrichment provider.